Serious Injury Law Limited Client Care Information Document and terms and conditions

 This document is supplied to enable you to make an informed decision about how your case should proceed.
-Serious Law LLP will be referred to as 'Serious Law' LLP, 'us' or 'we' in this document.
+Serious Injury Law Limited will be referred to as ‘Serious Injury Law Limited’, ‘us’ or ‘we’ in this document.
 The document sets out what is expected from you and what you can expect from us.
 As this document sets out the terms upon which we will act for you and forms the contract between you and us, it is important that you read and understand its contents, so that you can provide your instructions on how to deal with matters for you.
-We use the word 'Partner' to refer to a member of Serious Law LLP - that member may be a solicitor, corporate body, lawyer or non-lawyer manager.
+Serious Injury Law Limited is a limited company registered in England and Wales with the number 05346674.
+We use the word ‘Partner’ to refer to a director of Serious Injury Law Limited – that partner may be a solicitor, lawyer or non-lawyer manager.
 You are not obliged to instruct us.
 The Solicitors Regulation Authority (SRA) regulates all solicitors and requires us to advise all clients on certain key areas.
-You can access the rules that apply to us at: https://www.sra.org.uk/solicitors/standards-regulations
+You can access their rules that apply to us at: https://www.sra.org.uk/solicitors/standards-regulations/

 We will act with integrity and in your best interests at all times.